 Training to be a nurse is a challenging and exciting experience.
 It prepares you for the rigours of one of the most demanding, yet rewarding, careers available.

-However, the one thing the training doesn’t prepare you for is getting through the nursing interview once you’ve qualified.
+However, the one thing that training doesn’t prepare you for is getting through the nursing interview questions once you’ve qualified.

 This is a question that comes up in most interviews.
-It often catches the interviewee off guard as it feels counter intuitive.
-Usually an interview is an occasion when you big yourself up as much as humanly possible.
+It often catches the interviewee off guard as it feels counter-intuitive, and ‘what is your weakness?’ nursing interview questions are no different.
+Usually, an interview is an occasion when you big yourself up as much as humanly possible.